-Each administrative sub-unit of the University encourages professional growth and development through the expenditure of its regular budget for such activities as professional travel, utilization of resources external to the University, and participation in professional societies.
+Each academic department encourages professional growth and development through the expenditure of its regular budget for such activities as professional travel and participation in professional societies and through supporting faculty in obtaining external funding sources.
 Additionally, faculty development funds administered through the offices of the school deans and Vice President for Academic Affairs support sabbatical leaves, research grants, advanced graduate study, and special growth/development opportunities.
-The Faculty Salary, Benefits, and Awards Committee and the Professional Development Committee assist the academic administrators by providing peer review, making funding recommendations, and by promoting and processing faculty development activities.
-The committees encourage faculty to submit proposals, evaluate the proposals, and recommend in priority order those which show particular developmental promise.
-Qualified proposals may be resubmitted, if not funded, during the budget year for which they were originally approved.
+The Faculty Salary, Benefits, and Awards Committee and the Professional Development Committee assist the academic administrators with professional development funding by encouraging faculty to submit proposals, evaluating the proposals, and recommending in priority order those which show particular developmental promise.